-The RingBuffer can also be configured with an InMemoryFormat which controls the format of stored items.
-By default BINARY is used; meaning that the object is stored in a serialized form.
-But also the OBJECT InMemoryFormat can be selected.
-This is useful when filtering is applied or when the OBJECT InMemoryFormat can lead to a smaller memory footprint than a BINARY.
+Hazelcast Ringbuffer can also be configured with an in-memory format which controls the format of stored items.
+By default, BINARY is used, meaning that the object is stored in a serialized form.
+You can select the OBJECT in-memory format, which is useful when filtering is applied or when the OBJECT in-memory format has a smaller memory footprint than BINARY.